Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

     CFG_QUERY_PORT: "27016"
 ```

+!!! important "**Note**"

-!!! important "Note" Even though changing the ports is possible, it is currently not supported by the game!
+    Even though changing the ports is possible, it is currently not supported by the game!

 ## Starting the container